 Intimate Partner Violence

 • According to the Centers for Disease Control and Prevention (CDC), dating violence includes sexual, physical, psychological and emotional abuse that includes stalking.
-About 10% of students nationwide report being physically hurt by a dating partner in the past 12 months (CDC, 2016).
+In 2021, about 8% and 10% of students nationwide reported physical or sexual dating violence, respectively, in the past 12 months (CDC, 2025).

 Sexual Violence

-• More than one in three woman and nearly one in four men will have experienced sexual violence involving physical contact in their life time (CDC, 2019).
+• Over half of woman and nearly one in three men have experienced sexual violence involving physical contact in their lifetimes (Basile et al., 2022; CDC, 2024).

-• One in six women and one in nineteen men will have experienced stalking in their life time (CDC, 2017).
+• One in three women and one in six men have experienced stalking in their lifetime (Smith, 2022; CDC, 2024).

 Child Maltreatment & Child Injury